Inventory Analytics Guide

 What are inventory metrics?

-Inventory metrics involve calculations and formulas that help you analyze how well inventory is performing, how much stock to have on hand to meet demand, how much it costs to receive and store inventory, how often inventory sits on the shelves before it’s sold, and more.
+Inventory metrics involve calculations and formulas that help you analyse how well inventory is performing, how much stock to have on hand to meet demand, how much it costs to receive and store inventory, how often inventory sits on the shelves before it’s sold, and more.
 These metrics are best tracked using technology and real-time tracking tools to provide accuracy and reduce human error.